luvitrocks/oauth/README.md

 ##### ``:setClientOptions(options)``

-Change things like http methods for request token and access token url.
+Change things like http methods for request token and access token urls.

 ##### Options